Bea Johnson has inspired hundreds of thousands of people to adopt waste-free living by following the 5R’s…

 If you must buy new, choose glass, metal, or cardboard.
 Avoid plastic: Much of it gets shipped across the world for recycling and often ends up in the landfill, or worse, the ocean.

 Find a compost system that works for your home and get to know what it will digest.

 Turn your home kitchen trash can into one large compost receptacle.
 The bigger the compost receptacle, the more likely you’ll be to use it freely.

 Living with less – Living more

 “The Zero Waste lifestyle might, at first sight, be about reducing as much household trash as possible, but what you ultimately discover is a simple life, a life based on experiences instead of things.
-It’s the opposite of what we would have expected it be; It’s improved our lives so much that we could not envision going back to the way we used to live.
-Making room in life for what matters most is what waste free living is really all about” – Bea Johnson
+It’s the opposite of what we would have expected it to be; It’s improved our lives so much that we could not envision going back to the way we used to live.
+Making room in life for what matters most is what waste-free living is really all about” – Bea Johnson

 If you want to know more about Zero Waste Home, have a look at Bea’s website and blog.